fedlinllc/fedlin-web-app-shield/README.md

 An opinionated, repeatable edge security baseline for websites and APIs on Cloudflare (WordPress, Next.js/Vercel, Shopify, custom apps, etc.).
 We implement protective controls at the edge, lock down the origin, and wire telemetry to your lake/SIEM—all as code, with a signed evidence pack at handoff.

 **Designed for:**
-- **Seed–Series B SaaS and SMBs** that need SOC 2 / ISO 27001 / HIPAA-aligned guardrails fast
+- **Seed–Series B SaaS and SMBs** that need SOC 2, ISO 27001, HIPAA, NIST (CSF/800-53), PCI DSS, NERC CIP, FERC, FedRAMP, GDPR, CMMC, and other industry framework-aligned guardrails fast
 - **Teams** that want edge security and Zero Trust without re-architecting the app
 - **Agencies/MSPs** needing a white-label, evidence-first baseline